perticascatalin/Research/RelationalPROG/in_depth.md

 - Gated graph sequential neural networks
 - Interaction networks

-However, the RN is a plug & play module, meaning that it can be placed on top of other deep learning models.
+An important aspect is that the RN is a plug & play module, meaning that it can be placed on top of other deep learning models.
 Its equation is defined as follows:

 ![RN Formula](https://raw.githubusercontent.com/perticascatalin/Research/master/RelationalPROG/images/formula.png)